 Greg came to the Bar in 1995 following 5 years as a commercial solicitor with Freehills (now Herbert Smith Freehills) where his work included capital raisings, mergers and acquisitions and advising listed public companies on matters such as corporate governance, share plans and general meetings.

 At the Bar, Greg has acted in a broad range of commercial matters.
-These have included matters in the areas of takeovers and reconstructions, investor class actions (being the Westpoint class action and the Fincorp class action), corporate insolvency, managed investment schemes (where he acted for the liquidators of Gunns Plantations Limited), shareholder disputes (including oppression proceedings), professional negligence, building and construction, trade practices, aviation, copy right and Aged Care.
+These have included matters in the areas of takeovers and reconstructions, shareholder disputes (including oppression proceedings), partnership disputes, investor class actions (being the Westpoint class action and the Fincorp class action), corporate insolvency, managed investment schemes (where he acted for the liquidators of Gunns Plantations Limited), professional negligence, building and construction, trade practices, aviation, copy right and Aged Care.

-While Greg has an extensive corporate and commercial practice, his predominant areas of practice are in the fields of the Corporations Act (including takeovers and reconstructions through a scheme of arrangement), company law, shareholder and corporate trust disputes (including oppression proceedings and partnership disputes, contractual claims arising out from a share sale agreement or sale of business, complex commercial disputes requiring detailed review and analysis of extensive documentary evidence, the duties of fiduciaries such as directors, partners and trustees and corporate advisory work in relation to commercial transactions, partnership disputes and acting for clients in complex general commercial disputes.
+While Greg has an extensive corporate and, commercial practice, his predominant areas of practice are in the fields of the Corporations Act (including takeovers and reconstructions through a scheme of arrangement), corporate relationship disputes such as oppression proceedings and partnership disputes, contractual claims arising out from a share sale agreement or sale of business, complex commercial disputes requiring detailed review and analysis of extensive documentary evidence, the duties of fiduciaries such as directors, partners and trustees and corporate advisory work in relation to commercial transactions.
 Greg has also acted for a number of rural law clients (click here for details).

 Takeovers and reconstructions (through a scheme or schemes of arrangement under the Corporations Act)